-- 1. Return the throttle lever to the closed position and stop the ATV. - 2.
-Push the button at the right side of gear selector, then shift to High by moving the gear selector along the shift guide.
+- 1. Return the throttle lever to the closed position and stop the ATV. - 2. shift to "H"(High) by moving the gear selector along the shift guide.

 Make sure that the gear selector is completely shifted into position.

 3. Open the throttle lever gradually.